 Take a Daily Supplement

 There are many vitamins and minerals that can affect the different symptoms of menopause.
 For instance, ginseng can affect sexual arousal, red clover may boost bone health or St. John’s Wort can be used to improve sleep and mood.
 Rather than trying to add a variety of supplements to your daily routine, try to find one high-quality supplement that includes a diverse range of vitamins and minerals.
-For instance, the natural supplement Menochron® is specially engineered to help post-menopausal women alleviate certain symptoms of menopause.

 Get More Exercise